kebaldwi/DNAC-TEMPLATES/LABS/LAB-3-Advanced-Automation/README-old.md

 ### Lab SubSection 7.1 - 9300 Templates

 In this subsection we will begin preparation of this **Target** device by adding the templates previously uploaded to the network profile associated with the hierarchy.
-Please note that in DNA Center a single network profile of a given type may be used on a site within the hierarchy.
+Please note that in Catalyst Center a single network profile of a given type may be used on a site within the hierarchy.
 In order to accomplish multiple use cases we use **Tags** and associate them to both the device and the template in question.
 In order to accomplish this we will need to complete the following stages.

 <details open>
 <summary> Click for Details and Sub Tasks</summary>

 #### Step 1 - ***Check for Access Tag on Templates***

-1. Navigate to the **Template Editor** within DNA Center through the menu *Tools>Template Editor*.
+1. Navigate to the **Template Editor** within Catalyst Center through the menu *Tools>Template Editor*.

    ![json](./images/DNAC-Template-menu.png?raw=true "Import JSON")